MejanH/contentful-netlify-nextjs-ts/README.md

 #### Played with Contentful Beasty.
 Their rich text data is like editor.js.
 I mean json data.
 Have good support But will take so much time. as for netlify no support for fetch .md files from folders.
-They are calling it aws lamda.
+They are calling it functions.
 They host their site on aws as far as i figured out.
 Vercel is perfect for Nextjs not Netlify.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).